-This clearly written parent's guide is full of useful and practical advice for helping your child learn to read and write.
+We've created a parent's guide full of useful and practical advice for helping your child learn to read and write.
 It will introduce you to phonics and the different stages of literacy and give you fun ideas for things you can do easily to help develop your child's reading and writing skills.

 Letterland was created to teach phonics using a story-based approach.
 The story logic engages students leading to long term retention of concepts.
 What's more, Letterland is wonderfully multi-sensory.
 It activates every learning channel through music, actions, alliteration, movement, song, art, games and role-play.